About Marietta, Ohio

 Marietta also offers culture.
 The Marietta-Parkersburg Symphony performs several times a year.
 Marietta College hosts various nationally-known speakers, with lectures open to the general public.
 A tribute to its history as a river town, Marietta sponsors an annual Sternwheel Festival, featuring the largest fireworks shows in the region.
 Marietta also hosts a yearly Blues Festival and a weekend of powerboat racing.

 Marietta’s downtown is a source of local pride.
-While many Midwest towns suffer from blight in their town centers, Marietta retains a vibrant, historic downtown.
-Numerous antique stores, restaurants, coffee shops, candy shops, craft stores, boutiques, spas, a brewery, and a riverboat-era hotel populate our preserved downtown.
-During the summer, people from Marietta enjoy the monthly Merchants and Artists Walks on Front Street featuring music, food, and art, all while showcasing Marietta’s downtown merchants.
+While many Midwest towns suffer from blight in their town centers, Marietta enjoys a vibrant, historic downtown.
+Numerous antique stores, restaurants, coffee shops, candy shops, craft stores, boutiques, spas, breweries, and a riverboat-era hotel populate our preserved downtown.
+During the summer, people from Marietta enjoy the monthly First Friday walks featuring music, food, and art, all while showcasing Marietta’s downtown merchants.

 Manufacturing is not the only base of the local economy.
 Marietta was home to the country’s first oil and gas boom.
 The oil and gas industry remains a substantial component of the economy.